Investing in Education

 UT Academic Institutions

-The UT Brownsville and UT Pan American campuses closed at the end of AY 2015.
+The UT Brownsville and UT Pan American campuses closed at the end of AY 2015 and therefore are not displayed, however they are included in the overall UT Academic Institution calculations.
 UT Rio Grande Valley began enrolling students in Fall 2015.

 A UT System Bachelor’s Degree Is a Good Investment